jitendrakyadav/pgmsolutions/README.md

 /*** some packages weren’t installed properly.
 To fix this problem: ***/
 <br>**sudo apt-get autoclean**
-<br>(clears out the local repository of retrieved package files, but unlike apt-get clean, it only removes package files that can no longer be dow$
+<br>(clears out the local repository of retrieved package files, but unlike apt-get clean, it only removes package files that can no longer be downloaded, and are largely useless.)

 /*** One of the most basic fixes to resolve dependencies problems is to run: ***/
 <br>**sudo apt-get -f install**